pbanj/pmc/PCBs/Picochu/Moves/README.md

 A little PCB to hold an LED for debugging.
 The BOM & Pick And Place are for useage with Picochu.
 But it can be used on it's own to add a debug led to projects.
+Or to relocate the LED off other pico boards.
 Prototypes came, made some adjustments.
+Should be printed 0.8mm or smaller

 # Features